 Welcome to Romania.
-There are no activities planned for today until 6pm when you will meet your tour leader for an important welcome meeting.
+There are no activities planned for today until 6pm when you will meet your CEO for an important welcome meeting.
 Please look for a note at reception informing you of the location of the meeting and please bring along your passport, travel insurance documents and a pen.
-After this, you may like to join your leader and fellow travellers for dinner at a local restaurant.
+After this, you may like to join your CEO and fellow travellers for dinner at a local restaurant.

 This morning we make our way to Bran village, before we continue our hiking in the Bucegi Mountains.
 These mountains are considered a spiritual place, special to the ancestors of the Romanian people.
 We start walking through fields filled with mountain flowers and woodland before we arrive at open plateaux.
 As we get higher up into the mountains, there is likely to be some scree slopes and some ridge walking.
 However, we are rewarded by spectacular views.
-Be sure to look out for the strange rock formations here, including the Sphinx, which resembles it's Egyptian couterpart.
-At the end of our hike we return to Bran where we spend the night Today we have approximately 7 hours walking with a 1200 m climb.
+Be sure to look out for the strange rock formations here, including the Sphinx, which resembles it's Egyptian counterpart.
+At the end of our hike we return to Bran where we spend the night.
+Hiking time approximately 7 hours with a 1200 m climb.
 Approximate travel time Moieciu de Jos to Bran, 10 minutes.

-Starting at Valea Sambetei chalet this morning, we follow the Moldoveanu Peak circuit, completing our trek to the summit of the highest peak in Romania.
-This is a full day climb and with changeable weather conditions it can be treacherous underfoot.
-Make sure you have your walking boots for this hike.
-From the top of Romania, views stretch out across the Fagaras mountain range and beyond, a great end to our journey.
-Today's trekking time is approximately 9h, (1200 m climb)
+Starting at Podragu hut, follow the Moldoveanu Peak circuit, completing the trek to the highest peak of Romania.
+This is a full day climb and with changeable weather conditions it can be a treacherous undertaking.
+Make sure to have walking boots for this hike.
+From the top of Romania, views stretch out across the Fagaras mountain range and beyond, a great end to the journey.
+Hiking time approximately 6-7hours, with a 600m climb.

-From Valea Sambetei Chalet decend to Sambata Monastery and transfer to Viscri village.
-Viscri is a German village, like most of the saxon settlements nestled between the dense oak forests that cover these hills.
+From Podragu Hut descend back to Olt Country and transfer to Viscri village.
+Viscri is a German village, like most of the Saxon settlements nestled between the dense oak forests that cover the hills of central and southern Transylvania.
 It is included in the UNESCO heritage list and it can be considered an enormous open air museum.
-It is also one of the villages in Romania where Prince Charles of Wales bought a traditional house and the only place in Romania with an organic water waste plant.
+It is also one of the villages in Romania where Prince Charles of Wales bought a traditional house.
 Tonight we are accommodated in a village guesthouse and are treated to a traditional meal.
-Approximately 2 hours walking with a 650m decent.
+Hiking time 6 hours walking with a 1500m descent.

 In the morning we visit the fortified church in the village and then we take a horse pulled carriage ride around the village.
-We will meet a family of wood burners and a family specialised in manufacturing handmade tiles and bricks.
-Return to Viscri for lunch.
-In the afternoon transfer to Brasov where the tour finishes on arrival.
-Please do not book any international flights until after 3pm in the afternoon today.
+We will meet a family of wood burners before exploring the surrounding meadows and forests.
+In the afternoon transfer to Brasov where the tour ends on arrival at around 4PM.